Medically reviewed by Anne Peled, M.D. and Elisabeth Potter, M.D.

 Before undergoing a procedure that requires microsurgical techniques, a patient may have to undergo a scan so that the surgeon can verify that the blood vessels are suitable for the surgery.

 TRAM flap: A procedure in which fat, skin, blood vessels, and part or the entirety of the transverse rectus abdominis muscle from the lower belly are used to reconstruct breasts.
 This reconstruction can be completed as a free flap, using microsurgery, or as a pedicled (attached) flap.
+Some TRAM flaps may also be muscle-sparing, meaning some but not all the muscle is impacted.

-DIEP flap: A muscle-sparing free flap procedure in which tissue, typically fat, skin, and blood vessels, are removed from the lower belly and used to reconstruct the breast.
+DIEP flap: A muscle-saving free flap procedure in which tissue, typically fat, skin, and blood vessels, are removed from the lower belly and used to reconstruct the breast.
 The blood vessels are connected to the chest using microsurgery.

 DIEP flaps are similar to TRAM flaps, in that the tissue used is taken from the lower belly, but because the muscle is spared, they typically have a faster recovery time.